doberkofler/web_plsql/README.md

 - PlsqlDocumentTablename -> use the "defaultPage" property in the configuration of the web_plsql middleware
 - PlsqlLogEnable -> use a HTTP request logger middleware for node.js like morgan
 - PlsqlLogDirectory -> use a HTTP request logger middleware for node.js like morgan
+- PlsqlPathAlias -> use the "pathAlias.alias" property in the configuration of the web_plsql middleware
+- PlsqlPathAliasProcedure -> use the "pathAlias.procedure" property in the configuration of the web_plsql middleware

 ## Configuration options that are not (yet) supported:
 - PlsqlIdleSessionCleanupInterval